24 Different Types of Ants in Minnesota

 7. Prairie Mound Ant

-The Formica montana types of ants in Minnesota have a large range and are found throughout North America.
+The Formica Montana types of ants in Minnesota have a large range and are found throughout North America.

-In the summertime, you might find them clustered together outside their nest entrance near food sources such as fruit and sugar bait piles.
+In the summertime, you might find them clustered outside their nest entrance near food sources such as fruit and sugar bait piles.

 8. Invasive Ant